inlab-geo/cofi/README.md

 With a mission to bridge the gap between the domain expertise and the inference expertise, CoFI provides an interface across a wide range of inference algorithms from different sources, underpinned by a rich set of domain relevant [examples](https://cofi.readthedocs.io/en/latest/examples/generated/index.html).

-> This project and [documentation](https://cofi.readthedocs.io/en/latest/) are under initial development stage.
-Please feel free to contact us for feedback or issues!
+Read [the documentation](https://cofi.readthedocs.io/en/latest/), and let us know your feedback or any issues!

 ## Installation